Passing the Test – Soccer Passing Skills

 - What part of the foot you use

-The first three factors depend on your own strategy and knowledge of the game, but the last one depends solely on technique:
+The first four factors depend on your own strategy and knowledge of the game, but the last one depends solely on technique:

 Inside of the Foot: This is the most useful part of the foot to use when passing the ball.
 It’s the part of your foot with the most surface area, thus giving you the most control and accuracy.
 Turn your hips to the side you’re kicking the ball with and strike through the center of the ball.